GuccioGucci/yoke/README.md

 }
 ```

-Please, note that in order to migrate from *bogus* to *application* task definition, you have to keep the same container **name**, otherwise the the load balancer would fail to re-configure (`application` in the above example).
+Please, note that in order to migrate from *bogus* to *application* task definition, you have to keep the same container **name** (in addition to container port and health-check path), otherwise the the load balancer would fail to re-configure (`application` in the above example).
 Ensure you're using the same in `ECS` service definition:

 ```
 resource "aws_ecs_service" "esv" {